AVJefferson/Progressive-Islands-Guider/README.md

 This program reads info about the progressive island from the file progressiveInput.txt and writes the guide into progressiveGuider.txt.
 It also makes a log in log.txt which is in most cases useless and unreadable but what you can easily read are the discount values; if you get a decimal number as a discount value you probably entered something wrong or maybe SP is just stupid.
 Anyway, here's what should go into progressiveInput.txt:

-First line - 2 numbers: how often do you log into the game(in hours; only 1 and 8 are tested, 2 and 4 should also work and i have no idea whether any other number works) and the number of nodes.
+First line - 2 numbers: how often do you log into the game(in hours; only 1, 4 and 8 are tested, 2 should also work and i have no idea whether any other number works) and the number of nodes.

 Then, for each node you have 1 line.
 In that line: